Best Oils For Indian Cooking

 Should we blend oils?

-My only argument against it would be cold-pressed oils have a strong aroma and flavor and this might impact the taste of the dish.
-Instead, you could always stock different kinds of cold-pressed oils and choose the oil based on the region that the dish originates from.
+My only argument against it would be that cold-pressed oils have a strong aroma and flavor, which might impact the dish’s taste.
+Instead, you could always stock different kinds of cold-pressed oils and choose the oil to cook based on the region that the dish originates from.

-Should we change oil frequently – say, every 3 months?
+Should we switch oils frequently – say, every 3 months?

-Instead of changing the oil every 3 months, it is best to use switch oils for every meal so that you get a healthy dose of polyunsaturated fatty acids such as Omega-3 (nut-based oils) and Omega-6 (vegetable-based oils) daily.
+Instead of changing the oil every 3 months, switching oils for every meal is best so that you get a healthy dose of polyunsaturated fatty acids such as Omega-3 (nut-based oils) and Omega-6 (vegetable-based oils) daily.

 Can you reuse cooking oil after deep frying?

-It may not be practical to throw away deep-fried oil that is why most folks reuse oil.
-The problem with reusing oil is that every time it is reused, the smoke point reduces.
+It may not be practical to throw away deep-fried oil, so most folks reuse it.
+The problem with reusing oil is that the smoke point reduces every time it is reused.
 Reusing oil that has been heated past its smoke point produces free radicals that are detrimental to our health in the long run.

 So, here are the guidelines I follow –

-- Don’t reuse the oil for deep-frying again instead use it for everyday cooking (sautéing and pan-frying).
+2. Please don’t reuse the oil for deep-frying again; instead, use it for everyday cooking (sautéing and pan-frying).

-- Strain to remove any food particles and to prevent the oil from going rancid.
+2. Strain to remove food particles and prevent the oil from going rancid.

 How to dispose of cooking oils?